elixir-image/image/README.md

 The default number of threads is equal to the number of cores detected on the running system.
 This may create CPU contention with other workloads given that image processing is CPU intensive.
 Therefore it may be prudent to reduce the number of threads if overall system throughput is being affected.

-### Security Cosiderations
+### Security Considerations

 There are several considerations in the use of any image processing library and any NIF-based library:

 1. If a NIF crashes it will likely bring down the BEAM virtual machine. `libvips` is a robust, time-tested library however this risk cannot be eliminated.

-2. Image processing is CPU intensive with its concurrent pipeling model and default concurrency level equal to the number of cores in the host machine, CPU starvation for other parts of the application is a possibility.
+2. Image processing is CPU intensive with its concurrent pipelining model and default concurrency level equal to the number of cores in the host machine, CPU starvation for other parts of the application is a possibility.
 In such cases, reducing the `libvips` concurrency is recommended.

 3. Image processing by its nature operates on external data and there have been exploits based upon maliciously crafted images.
 The two primary vectors are:
     * An invalid image format that causes the image parser to crash and therefore crash the NIF and the BEAM